Every professional displayed on Counselling Directory has been independently

-At various stages in our lives there are times when we struggle to make sense of things.
+At various stages in our lives there are times when we struggle to make sense of things, past events may prevent you from coping with day to day life?

 Do you need someone to listen without judgement, to assist in your exploration?